amaragab/trading-algorithm-assessment/algo-exercise/getting-started/MYREADME.md

 * createAlgoLogic(): Instantiates the MyAlgoLogic class, setting up the environment for testing.
 * testCreateBuyOrder(): Tests the creation of a buy order when conditions are met (bid price below BUY_THRESHOLD).
 * testCancelBuyOrder(): Tests the cancellation of a buy order when the ask price exceeds the SELL_THRESHOLD and logs the expected profit or loss.
+* testCancelBuyOrderWithLoss() : Tests the cancellation of a buy order when there is a loss.
 * testNoAction(): Validates that no actions are taken when market conditions do not meet the thresholds.
 * testDispatchThroughSequencer(): Tests the sequential processing of market data ticks to ensure proper order management and profit/loss logging.
 * Utility Methods: